victoriazinkovich/ML-Exercises/NN digits/README.md

 $\text{}$

 Since the cost function has the form of sum, we need to compute each gradient of the sum separately, that can take a long time.
 An idea called **stochastic gradient descent** can be used to speed up learning.
 The idea is to estimate the gradient $\nabla C$ by computing $\nabla C_x$ for a small sample of randomly chosen training inputs.
+Then we pick out another randomly chosen mini-batch and train with those.
+And so on, until we've exhausted the training inputs, which is said to complete an epoch of training.
+At that point we start over with a new training epoch.